NCRS National Convention 2022 Photos and Review

 Newly elected NCRS President Shannon M. Urton and her team did a wonderful job organizing and presenting this elaborate Corvette judging event.
 Shannon was involved in every aspect of the event and ensured that no stone was left unturned.
 Under her leadership, the event reportedly had approximately seven hundred attendees, with 384 families registered.
 The convention included judging schools, technical schools, Top Flight Judging, Bowtie Judging, Cross-Flags Judging, and a members award ceremony that recognized judges who achieved 200-Club Award, 300-Club Award, and 400-Club Award.

-The NCRS Judging Recognition Program awards points to judges when they volunteer their time to judge registrants Corvettes.
+The NCRS Judging Recognition Program awards point to judges when they volunteer their time to judge registrants Corvettes.
 There were approximately 260 judges that participated in the convention.
 For those of you who are not familiar with the NCRS judging program, the following is the breakdown of how it works:

 NCRS Judging Levels